-With a gradient comparable to sections upstream and a deep bedrock canyon, paddlers wondered what whitewater treasueres were buried beneath the waters held back by Condit Dam.
-With that in mind and recognizing the opportunity to restore this great river, American Whitewater formally requested a dam removal study in 1992 and was a party to the 1999 negotiated settlement to remove Condit Dam and drain Northwestern Reservoir (photo).
+With a gradient comparable to sections upstream and a dramatic basalt canyon, paddlers wondered what whitewater treasures were buried beneath the waters held back by Condit Dam.
+With that in mind and recognizing the opportunity to restore this great river to free-flowing magnificence, American Whitewater formally requested a dam removal study in 1992 and was a party to the 1999 negotiated settlement to remove Condit Dam and drain Northwestern Reservoir (photo).
 This reservoir buried the river for a century blocking fish migration and innundating a whitewater run.
 The dam was breached in October 2011 (photo) and opened to paddlers in November 2012.

 From the put-in at Northwestern Park near the Buck Creek confluence, the river flows through the historic reservoir descending into a basalt canyon.
-As the vertical basalt wall rises up on river right you enter the Lower Gorge and a great series of class III rapids.
+Vertical basalt walls rise on river right as you enter the Lower Gorge with a great series of class III rapids.
 Constructed fish habitat in the first mile, and naturally deposited wood throughout require that paddlers keep the alert level high for strainers.
-The former Condit Dam site.
-Waterfalls cascade in from the sides making this one of the most beautiful and dramactic sections along the entire river--a section that was hidden from view for over a century below the waters of Northwestern Reservoir.
+The former Condit Dam site is easy to miss.
+Waterfalls cascade in over sheer basalt cliffs making this one of the most beautiful and dramactic sections along the entire river--a section that was hidden from view for over a century below the waters of Northwestern Reservoir.
 The dam was built in a bedrock notch with a nice pool downstream.
 It makes a great spot to stop and marvel at the scale of the restoration effort (historical photo prior to dam, photo of dam, photo as it looks today).

-The reach downstream of the dam has been paddled over the years including a study that American Whitewater did back in 1992 as part of relicensing with PacifiCorp and the National Park Service (study photo).
+The reach downstream of the dam has been paddled prior to removal of the dam.
+In 1992 American Whitewater volunteers paddled for a study as part of relicensing with PacifiCorp and the National Park Service (study photo).
 This relicensing process eventually resulted in the removal of the dam, and the recovery of significant salmon habitat.

-Below Steelhead Falls the river flows through a narrow gorge known as the White Salmon Narrows (photo).
-In the past wood has collected in the Narrows and this could be an issue in the future so be sure to get a recent report especially if there has been a major storm (photo).
+Below Steelhead Falls the river flows through the narrowest part of the White Salmon Narrows (photo from very low water).
+In the past wood has collected here and this could be an issue in the future so be sure to get a recent report from locals, especially if there has been a major storm (photo).
 Below Steelhead the current is fast and eddies are few down to a blind right bend.
 Around the right bend the water slows and logs do sometimes lodged in the gorge walls.

 About 1/2 mile below the Narrows you will reach the powerhouse (photo).
-There is some more good whitewater downstream, starting out as class II (photo) and finishing with a bang with a series of three long III-III+ drops.
+There is more whitewater downstream, starting out as class II (photo) and finishing with a bang with a series of three long III-III+ drops.
 The last of these is great fun (photo).
 The river quickly goes flat and you can either hike up the fishermen's trail to Highway 141 (the last one before the bridge is easiest), or continue another 1/2 mile downstream to the Columbia.